Key takeaways:

 People you meet in a peer support group or group therapy

 It can be helpful to write down the names and contact information of the people in your support network.
-That way they’ll be easily accessible.
-If you need help getting started, Choices in Childbirth has a terrific template you can print and use (there’s one for partners too).
+That way, they’ll be easily accessible.
+If you need help getting started, Choices in Childbirth has a useful template you can print and use.

 And if your support network needs a boost, think about reaching out for help from one of these free, confidential resources:

 Postpartum Support International (PSI) Helpline: You can call this free, confidential helpline at 1-800-944-4773.
-They return calls and texts within 24 hours.
-They offer basic information, support, and connection to local resources.
-PSI also has a peer mentor program, online support meetings, and live weekly expert Q&A sessions.
-Help is also available for partners, families, military families, queer and trans parents, adoptive parents, and more.
+PSI returns calls and texts within 24 hours.
+It offers basic information, support, and connection to local resources.
+PSI also has a peer mentor program, online support meetings, and expert Q&A sessions.

 National Maternal Mental Health Hotline: This free, confidential helpline is for pregnant and new moms.
-They offer support, information, and referrals to other providers and support groups.
+It offers support, information, and referrals to other healthcare professionals and support groups.
 It’s available 24/7 in 60 different languages at 1-833-943-5746.

-National Parent Helpline: This is open to parents of children of all ages, including newborns.
-Advocates are available Monday through Friday from 10AM to 7PM (PT) to listen, offer support, and help you get connected to local resources.
-Call 1-855-427-2736.
+National Parent and Youth Helpline: This is open to parents of children of all ages, including newborns.
+Advocates are available 24/7 to listen, offer support, and help you get connected to local resources.
+Call or text 1-855-427-2736.

 It can be overwhelming to bring home a new baby, especially if this is your first time being a parent.
 Parenting classes are a great option.
 They can teach you about caring for your baby.
-Learning how to take care of your baby may actually help to prevent and treat postpartum depression.
-There’s evidence to support this, too.
+Learning how to take care of your baby may actually help to prevent and treat PPD.
+There’s evidence to support this too.

-In a study of about 50 women with PPD, half of the moms had lessons on how to help their babies sleep better and cry less — rather than just talking to a provider about their symptoms.
-And it turned out that the moms who had the parenting lessons felt better than the moms who talked to a provider, especially about 6 weeks after giving birth.
-More research is underway now to learn more about this.
+In a study of about 50 women with PPD, half of the moms had lessons on how to help their babies sleep better and cry less — rather than just talking to a healthcare professional about their symptoms.
+The moms who had the parenting lessons felt better than the moms who talked to a healthcare professional, especially about 6 weeks after giving birth.

-Exercise may be helpful for both preventing and treating PPD — especially when combined with social support, medications, or therapy.
+Exercise can be helpful for both preventing and treating PPD — especially when combined with social support, medications, or therapy.
 A good target is to get 150 minutes or more of “moderate-intensity” physical exercise per week.
-This amount of exercise is good for your overall health, too — including your heart and lungs.
+This amount of exercise is good for your overall health too — including your heart and lungs.

-But keep in mind: There’s really not enough evidence to say yet whether exercise is a good stand-alone treatment for PPD.
-If it’s something you enjoy including in your life — go for it!
+There’s growing evidence that exercise may even be beneficial as a stand-alone treatment for PPD.
+However, not all studies show consistent results.
+So, if you enjoy exercise — go for it!
 Otherwise, if you have PPD, there’s better evidence to support medications, therapy, and/or more social support as the best places to start.

 If you can fit in time to exercise with a newborn, here are some examples of moderate-intensity exercise: